BlackyDrum/chromadb-ui/README.md

   ]
 ```

+After making these changes, restart the containers or local dev server.

-If you are using the deployed GitHub Pages app and want to use Ollama for record creation or semantic query search, you need to add an environment variable in Ollama:
+If you are using the deployed GitHub Pages app and want to use Ollama for record creation or semantic query search, you need to add an environment variable for Ollama:

 ```sh
 OLLAMA_ORIGINS=https://blackydrum.github.io
 ```

-After making these changes, restart the containers or local dev server.
+After making these changes, restart Ollama